Random sequence: Modern approaches

 During the 20th century various technical approaches to defining random sequences were developed and now three distinct paradigms can be identified.
 In the mid 1960s, A. N. Kolmogorov and D. W. Loveland independently proposed a more permissive selection rule.
 In their view Church's recursive function definition was too restrictive in that it read the elements in order.
 Instead they proposed a rule based on a partially computable process which having read any N elements of the sequence, decides if it wants to select another element which has not been read yet.
 This definition is often called Kolmogorov–Loveland stochasticity.
 But this method was considered too weak by Alexander Shen who showed that there is a Kolmogorov–Loveland stochastic sequence which does not conform to the general notion of randomness.

 In 1966 Per Martin-Löf introduced a new notion which is now generally considered the most satisfactory notion of algorithmic randomness.
 His original definition involved measure theory, but it was later shown that it can be expressed in terms of Kolmogorov complexity.
-Kolmogorov's definition of a random string was that it is random if has no description shorter than itself via a universal Turing machine.
+Kolmogorov's definition of a random string was that it is random if it has no description shorter than itself via a universal Turing machine.

 Three basic paradigms for dealing with random sequences have now emerged: